miallo/nuggit/README.md

 tar --extract --file=tutorial.tar
 cd tutorial
 ```
 and then you are ready!
+Let's start by reading the README.md in that folder 😊

+## Meta

+If you just want to learn, you don't need to continue reading 😉

-## What git functions are already explained?
+### What git functions are already explained?

 - diff (--staged)
 - add